joechiu/clock/README.md

 # clock widget

-A fun clock widget compatable for Linux, OS2 and Windows.

-It used to be an example code provided by PyQT5 package in github and improved the functions for the clock attributes and system features.
+A fun clock widget compatable for Linux, OS2 and Windows improved from an example code provided by PyQT5 package in github.

 Developed by Python3.62 and PyQT5.